open/close all folders

 - Michael Caine's character, Harry Palmer, in The Ipcress File, as shown below in the Literature section.
 He's repeatedly shown cooking throughout the film, and seduces the girl by promising her that he will cook her the best meal of her life.
 This made him a forward-looking man of his time in the setting of early Sixties Britain, newly emerging from post-war austerity.
 His disapproving boss thought he was quite a dandy.

 - Babylon A.D.: Toorop shoots a rabbit and cooks it up for the two women he's escorting across the border.
-When one asks where he learnt to cook, he says its Rule Number One in the mercenary business.
+When one asks where he learnt to cook, he says its Rule #1 in the mercenary business.

 - Bridget Jones: Mark Darcy is the archetypal British gentleman who also has happened to salvage the disastrous dinner that Bridget tried to prepare for her birthday, under short notice.
 Just try to salvage the caper berry gravy, marmalade, look past the color of the leek soup, and prepare some omelettes.